systematic-magic/AgingPubMed/vocabulary.rst

 .. _optional_sections:

-Optional Sections for Editorials
+Optional sections for Editorials
     There are optional sections for Editorials that can appear after Keywords section and before Copyright section in this order: Abbreviations, Acknowledgments, Conflicts of Interest and Funding.